macmcmeans/localDataStorage/README.md

 ## Events
-The native localStorage change event is annoying.
-The browsers don't implement it uniformly, and I can't listen for it on my single page.
-In case somebody (like me) wants to respond to key changes in the store, I've implemented the localDataStorage event that fires whenever a key value changes.
-The following snippet will get you up and running to listen for change events:
+The native localStorage change event is... lacking.
+A single page isn't permitted to listen to storage events from any process, even if the page triggered them.
+In the event you'd like to listen to storage events caused by localDataStorage, use the snippet below.
+It responds to key value changes, such as those made by the set, safeset, chopget or remove methods.
+The event returns an activity timestamp and message, as well as the expected details of affected key name with its old and new values.
+The old and new key value data types are also reported.

 ```
 function newMessageHandler(e) {